cloudmesh-community/sp20-516-232/chapter/k8-advanced-scheduling.md

 # Advanced Scheduling in Kubernetes sp20-516-232, Singam, Ashok

+With Advanced Scheduling features of Kubernetes one can influence where pods can be scheduled among availalbe Nodes.

 ## Node affinity to attract pods

 Node affinity is a set of rules used by the scheduler to determine where a pod can be placed.
 The rules are defined using custom labels on nodes and label selectors specified in pods.
 Node affinity allows a pod to specify an affinity (or anti-affinity) towards a group of nodes it can be placed on.
 The node does not have control over the placement.